-York’s Historic Environment Record (HER) holds information on the city’s archaeological finds, historic buildings and monuments from a variety of sources such as archaeological reports, historic maps and trade directories.
+York’s Historic Environment Record (HER) holds information on the city’s archaeological finds, historic buildings and monuments, from a variety of sources such as:

 You can browse an online version of monument data from York’s HER through Heritage Gateway which can also be used to access data from North Yorkshire and the North Yorkshire Moors.
 The Heritage Gateway should not be used as a substitute source of information by those conducting commercial archaeological work.